alialib/alia/docs/in-depth/signals.rst

 Signals carry a compile-time property that indicates the direction(s) in which values can flow: read-only, write-only or bidirectional.
 Similarly, when a function takes a signal as a parameter, the function signature will specify the requirements of the signal:

-* **input**: The function may try to read the signal.
+* **readable**: The function may try to read the signal.
-* **output**: The function may try to write to the signal.
+* **writable**: The function may try to write to the signal.
 * **bidirectional**: The function may try to read from or write to the signal.

 .. todo:: Add an example function declaration.

-When calling a function, the signals that you provide must meet those requirements. (e.g., If a function expects an input signal but you try to pass a signal that only supports writing, a compile-time error will be generated.)
+When calling a function, the signals that you provide must meet those requirements. (e.g., If a function expects a readable signal but you try to pass a signal that only supports writing, a compile-time error will be generated.)

 .. todo:: Add a link to an advanced section about bypassing these checks.